danielzmbp/lspred/README.md

 notebook constructed to predict plant pathogenic lifestyle from genome/transcriptome annotations.
 - `lspred_prep_data.ipynb`: notebook to prepare data for training.
 - `lspred_training.ipynb`: notebook for data training.
-- `lspred_testing.ipynb`: notebook for testing new data.3
+- `lspred_testing.ipynb`: notebook for testing new data.

 The h5 model can be downloaded from: